 Attendees purchasing plane tickets should fly into and out of Piedmont Triad International Airport (GSO), 30 minutes east of Winston-Salem in Greensboro.
-We recommend attendees use Lyft/Uber to travel to and from the airport; the cost is approximately $40 each way.
+We recommend that attendees use Lyft/Uber to travel to and from the airport; the cost is approximately $40 each way.
 For visiting attendees staying at Graylyn, attendees have the option of making arrangements for hotel transportation to and from the airport for a fee of approximately $65 each way by calling the front desk.
 For visiting attendees who wish to rent a car, please see here for information on ground transportation.

 A handful of restaurants and shops can be found at Reynolda Village, which is within walking distance to the Graylyn International Conference Center (a 5-10 minute walk) and Wake Forest University campus (a 10-15 minute walk).
-Additional restaurants and amenities are within a few miles an in downtown Winston-Salem, which is a 10-15 minute drive from most of the conference activities.
-Transportation managed by the conference can only be guaranteed for the 10 invited, featured participants and faculty convener.
-Transportation to and from conference activities requiring a vehicle must be arranged by visiting attendees using Lyft/Uber or another transportation option.
-Meals managed and funded by the conference can only be guaranteed for the 10 invited, featured participants and faculty convener.
-Outside of the receptions at the open daytime sessions and public events, visiting attendees will be responsible for their meals at nearby restaurants or at the hotel.
+Additional restaurants and amenities are in downtown Winston-Salem, which is a 10-15 minute drive from most of the conference activities.
+Transportation managed by the conference can only be guaranteed for the 10 invited, visiting, featured participants.
+Transportation to and from conference activities requiring a vehicle should be arranged by visiting attendees using Lyft/Uber or another transportation option.
+Meals managed and funded by the conference can only be guaranteed for the 10 invited, visiting, featured participants.
+Outside of the receptions at the public events, visiting attendees and others will be responsible for their meals at nearby restaurants or at the hotel.

 Thank you for your interest in Entanglements: A Conference on the Intersections of Poetry, Science, and Art.
 Please email Amy Catanzano at firstname.lastname@example.org with any questions about attending the conference.